tommeagher/tommeagher.github.io/_posts/2014-06-03-things-i-never-learned-at-newspapers.md

 This is a hard adjustment for newspaper reporters, who are used to having time to figure out what their story is and then file it at the last possible minute.
 They need to start thinking on a timeline that allows developers to help.
 We can build on deadline when news demands, but the rest of the time, we shouldn't have to.

-It took a while for the data team to figure this out, just as it did for our colleagues in Thunderdome and across Digital First Media.
+It took a while for the data team to figure out to deal with this.
 We noticed a turning point when we stopped waiting for other desks to pitch ideas on our timetable and began to pursue our own projects.
 Anyone else was free to join the fun, but we knew if we wanted to get something good done for the 50th anniversary of JFK's assassination in November, for instance, we'd need to start working on it in August.
 [And it worked](http://data.digitalfirstmedia.com/jfk/).
 <br />
 <br />